Let's learn with an example:

 CCCXL = CCCXXXX

-Sort the symbols in order from left-to-right with the largest symbol on the left, down to the smallest on the right.
+Sort the symbols in descending order of their values, from left-to-right, with the largest symbol to the left, down to the smallest to the right.

 Starting on the right end (smaller values), combine groups of the same symbols into larger ones.

-Rewrite the symbols written in excessive additive notation by using the substractive notation.
+Rewrite the symbols written in excessive additive notation by using the subtractive notation.

 The numeral I should not repeat itself more than 3 times in a row, rewrite: